prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 ## Step 2: Start your validator client

-You'll then need to start your validator client with the `--web` flag in a second terminal window.
+With a beacon node running, you'll need to start your validator client with the `--web` flag in a second terminal window.
 Depending on your platform, issue the appropriate command from the examples below to start the validator.

 :::danger Important Caveats
 The `--web` interface is currently a beta release and has some limitations.
 At the moment, it assumes you are running your beacon node and validator client with default RPC ports, and on the same machine or at least within the same network.
 For more advanced configurations, you can get in touch with our team on Discord or follow the progress of prysm-web [here](https://github.com/prysmaticlabs/prysm-web-ui).